gwlrz3/cs4501/README.md

 Description:

-Every student has a life advisor
+Every student has a life advisor;
-Every student is living in a room recorded by a lease Every hall has a manager
+Every student is living in a room recorded by a lease;
+Every hall has a manager;